kofa2002/NTLM-THEFT/README.md

 target automatically leaks credentials in the form of NTLM hashes.

-# NOTE: AN RCE can be achieved by chaining NTLM theft with smb signing disabled using ntlm relay .
+# NOTE:  RCE can be achieved by chaining NTLM theft with smb signing disabled using ntlm relay .

 Tested on windows 7  “all player"